-STRUCTURE AND SUPPLY CHAINS
+OUR ORGANISATION STRUCTURE AND SUPPLY CHAINS

-As the focus of the recorded music industry has shifted to digital forms of distribution, our supply of physical goods has reduced.
-However, we do continue to manufacture and distribute recorded musical on physical carriers and manufacture and distribute merchandise via Bravado.
+The recorded music industry predominantly operates through digital forms of distribution, and so our supply of physical goods is not central to our business model.
+However, we do continue to manufacture and distribute recorded music on physical carriers and manufacture and distribute merchandise via Bravado and UMG e-commerce stores.